 Where is Rio Celeste Costa Rica

-Tenorio Volcano National Park Costa Rica and the Rio Celeste waterfall are located a in the eastern most part of the northern Guanacaste province.
+Tenorio Volcano National Park Costa Rica and the Rio Celeste waterfall are located in the easternmost part of the northern Guanacaste province.
 Bordering the Alajuela province, a trip to the Rio Celeste waterfalls can be made from popular destinations like La Fortuna, Tamarindo and San Jose.

 Click on the Rio Celeste Costa Rica map below to interact with Google Maps and find your ideal route for visiting the Rio Celeste waterfall!